Fisher Information Perspective of Pauli's Electron: Conclusion

 A fundamental problem in the fluid mechanical interpretation of quantum mechanics still exist.
-This refers to the meaning of thermodynamic quantities which are part of fluid mechanics.
-In thermodynamics Concepts like specific enthalpy, pressure and temperature are derivatives of the specific internal energy which is given in terms of the equation of state as function of entropy and density.
+This refers to the meaning of thermodynamic quantities which are part of fluid mechanics, and imply that a fluid element is not a point particle but has internal structure and thus internal energy.
+In thermodynamics concepts like specific enthalpy, pressure and temperature are derivatives of the specific internal energy which is given in terms of the equation of state as function of entropy and density.
 The internal energy is a part of any Lagrangian density attempting to describe fluid dynamics.
 The form of the internal energy can in principle be explained on the basis of the microscopic composition of the fluid, that is the atoms and molecules from which the fluid is composed and their interactions using statistical mechanics.
 However, the quantum fluid has no microscopic structure and yet analysis of the equations of both the spin less \cite{Madelung,Complex} and spin \cite{Spflu} quantum fluid dynamics shows that terms analogue to internal energies appear in both cases.
 The question then arises where do those internal energies come from, surely one would not suggest that the quantum fluid has a microscopic sub structure as this will defy the conception of the electron as a fundamental particle.
 The answer to this question comes from an entirely different discipline of measurement theory \cite{Fisher}.
 Fisher information a basic notion of measurement theory is a measure of the quality of the measurement of any quantity.
-It was shown that this concept is proportional to the internal energy of a spin less electron and can explain most parts of the internal energy of an electron with spin.
+It was shown that this concept is proportional to the internal energy of a spin less electron and Schr\"{o}dingers theory is essentially a theory of a potential flow which moves under the influence of electromagnetic and fisher information forces.
+Fisher information can also explain most parts of the internal energy of an electron with spin.
+This puts (Fisher) information as a fundamental force of nature, which has the same status as electromagnetic forces in the quantum mechanical level of reality.
+Indeed according to Anton Zeilinger's recent remark to the press, it is quantum mechanics that demonstrates that information is more fundamental than space-time.